JianGoForIt/YellowFin_Pytorch/README.md

 ## Detailed guidelines
 a.
 YFOptimizer(parameter_list lr=1.0, mu=0.0) sets initial learnig rate and momentum to 1.0 and 0.0 respectively.
 This is the uniform setting (i.e. without tuning) for all our PyTorch and Tensorflow experiments.
 Typically, after a few thousand minibatches, the influence of these initial values diminishes.

 b.
-If you want to clip the gradient, you can also consider using the ```clip_thresh``` argument when initializing the YFOptimizer.
+The default setting will carry out automatic gradient clipping to prevent gradient explosion.
+If you want to manually set threshold to clip the gradient, you can consider using the ```clip_thresh``` argument when initializing the YFOptimizer.
+If you want to totally turn off gradient clipping, please use ```clip_thresh=None, auto_clip_fac=None```.

 c.
 If you want to use the typical lr-dropping technique after a ceritain number of epochs, or you want to more finely control the learning rate, please use ```set_lr_factor()``` in the YFOptimizer class.
 More details can be found [here](https://github.com/JianGoForIt/YellowFin_Pytorch/blob/master/tuner_utils/yellowfin.py#L22).